-Do you have any advice for people considering a career in environmental design & wayfinding?
+Do you have any advice for people considering a career in experiential, environmental design and wayfinding?

 All design is basically using creative thinking to solve a problem, so you have to be a good problem solver.
 Being able to sell your ideas to clients is also important – it’s hard to justify what we do because you can’t always attribute a rise in profits to a graphic on a wall or a sign down the hallway.

 People are quick to pass things off if they don’t understand them so you’ve really got to think big, trust the people you collaborate with, be confident and instil confidence in others.
 Passion is infectious and you’d be surprised what you can make happen with the right attitude.